6.2 Net Promoter Score (NPS) Survey

 Description

-The NPS is just an anchor; the value comes from the open-ended why follow-up.
-The verbatims are where the actionable themes live — what promoters praise, what detractors want fixed.
+The number itself is only an anchor; the value comes from the open-ended “why” question you ask alongside it.
+Those written answers are where the useful themes live — what promoters praise, and what detractors want fixed.

 How to